FIRST CONSULTATION EVENT INCLUDED SOUND BOOTH TO HEAR THE NOISE OF THE NEW PLANES

 There are other concerns which we will be highlighting:

-• There is a mistake regarding the new height approaching from Thamesmead on RW27 1.
-The height should be 574ft not 547ft.
+There is a mistake regarding the new height approaching from Thamesmead on RW27.
+The height should be 547ft not 574ft.

-• London City argue that, because the new, bigger planes will carry more passengers, there will be 76,500 fewer flights than there would have been over a 12 year period.
-And that by 2038 there would be 77,000 flights per year (still less than the 83,00 in 2019 pre-Covid) instead of 101,000 without the bigger planes.
+London City argue that, because the new, bigger planes will carry more passengers, there will be 76,500 fewer flights than there would have been over a 12 year period.
+And that by 2038 there would be 77,000 flights per year (still less than the 83,000 in 2019 pre-Covid; last year there were just over 50,000 flights) instead of 101,000 without the bigger planes.
 But predictions over such a long time are inevitably uncertain.

-• London City claim a net economic benefit of £38.4 million on combined noise, emissions and fuel benefits over 12 years but provide no annual forecast to fact check this figure.
+London City claim a net economic benefit of £38.4 million on combined noise, emissions and fuel benefits over 12 years but provide no annual forecast to fact check this figure.
+London City also say there will be £59 million in time saving to passengers by choosing City over other London airports.
+That seems unrealistically high.